Wayne Cook (American football): Professional career

 On the final day of the 1995 NFL draft, Cook signed with the San Francisco 49ers as an undrafted free agent.
 He participated in two mini-camps before being cut.
 The 49ers invited four quarterbacks to training camp, choosing the veteran Cary Conklin over Cook to join Steve Young, Elvis Grbac, and Bob Gagliano.
 Cook then signed with the Arizona Cardinals.
 He entered training camp with three other quarterbacks—veterans Dave Krieg and Mike Buck and fellow rookie Stoney Case, a third-round draft pick who was roommates with Cook at the Blue-Gray Game.
 The Cardinals cut Cook ahead of the league's 60-player-limit deadline.

-Later years
+Later life

 After football, Cook became a social science teacher and golf coach at Chaparral High School in Temecula, California.
 In 2002, he started working part-time as a sideline reporter for UCLA football's radio broadcasts.